This article will cover how to use WP OAuth Server and OAuth2 to make authenticated requests to WP REST API.

-The first thing that we will need to do is download WP OAuth Server from our account.
+The first thing to do is download WP OAuth Server from your account.
 If you do not have WP OAuth Server, you will need to download it by visiting https://wp-oauth.com/downloads/wp-oauth-server/.
-Once we have WP OAuth Server installed we can start the process below.

 Create a Client

-Let’s navigate to our WordPress admin area.
 With WP OAuth Server installed we will see a link in the main navigation label “OAuth Server”.
 By hovering over this link we will be presented the link to create a new client.
-Let give our client a name and select the grant types that we will need to use.
+Let’s give our client a name and select the grant type “User Credentials”.
 Once we have created our client, we will need to make a copy of the “Client ID” and “Client Secret“.
-We will need to use this information to gain an access token.
+We will need to use this information to gain an access token later.

 Obtaining an Access Token

 How we obtain an access token is dependent on our project.
 In this article, we will be obtaining an access token using the “User Credentials” grant type.
-We will need to download “POSTMAN“.
+You will need to download “POSTMAN“.
 Once you have Postman installed, we will need to start configuring it.
-Check out this article for details using Postman.

 Using the Access Token